 - No automatic option

-The speedy Ford Fiesta ST packs plenty of punch, and with its aggressive looks, hatchback practicality and low list price, it can be regarded as a true performance bargain.
-It rivals the more expensive Peugeot 208 GTi and Renaultsport Clio, and can even challenge premium rivals like the MINI Cooper S and VW Polo GTI.
-Economy is decent, too, returning nearly 48mpg and emitting 138g/km of CO2.
+The speedy Ford Fiesta ST is a fast hatchback model with sporty looks, decent practicality and a low list price.
+It rivals the more expensive Peugeot 208 GTi and Renaultsport Clio, and can even challenge premium rivals like the MINI Cooper S and VW Polo GTI – making it a true performance car bargain.
+Economy is decent, too, returning nearly 48mpg and emitting only 138g/km of CO2.